williamdsw/unity-with-database/README.md

 ## About

-Sample CRUD project of using Unity with MySQL.
+Sample CRUD project of using Unity with SQLite 3.

 ## Screenshots